floscodes/slicestring/README.md

 slicestring is a crate for slicing Strings.
 It provides the `slice()` method for `String` and `&str`.
-It takes the index-range as an argument, whereby also a negative value can be passed for the second index.
+It takes a `std::ops::Range` as an argument.
 It slices the `String` or `&str` and returns the sliced one as a `String`.

 ## Examples: